-Establishing a credit history is very important in your overall financial health as many lenders use credit scores to help determine eligibility for products like mortgages and car loans.
+Establishing a credit history is crucial in your overall financial health as many lenders use credit scores to determine your eligibility for products like mortgages and car loans.
 Plus, a higher credit score can increase your chances of approval when applying for a credit card.

 The Petal 1 Card is an overall low-fee card compared to other credit cards for people with limited credit history.
-This credit card carries no annual fee, no foreign transaction fees and a respectable APR rate (22.99 percent to 32.49 percent, variable) that can be lower than competing cards’ rates.
-No annual fee means no recurring cost for new cardholders to manage, and students can even take their cards abroad since there are no foreign transaction fees.
+This credit card carries no annual fee, no foreign transaction fees and a respectable APR that can be lower than competing cards’ rates.
+No annual fee means no recurring cost for cardholders to manage, and you can more affordably take the card abroad since there are no foreign transaction fees.

 Jumping into the world of credit can be nerve-racking for beginners.
 Luckily, issuers are creating more cards designed for new credit users.
 But which option is best for you?
 For newbies learning the basics, the Petal 1 Visa is a relatively low-cost option.
-However, you may want to consider different credit cards if you’re looking for more substantial value, such as perks or cash back.
+However, you may want to consider different credit cards if you want more substantial value.

 The Petal 1 card is exactly as it markets itself — a starter card.
 Its features are mainly aimed at people without any credit history (it doesn’t even require a Social Security number to apply).
 There’s no annual fee or foreign transaction fees, so you can avoid most associated costs as long as you pay off your balance on time and in full.
 This card is also unsecured, which means you don’t have to tie up your money in a security deposit like you would with a secured credit card.
 The lowest credit line it offers is $300 and the highest is $5,000, both of which are competitive credit limits for this type of card.
-While it doesn’t have much short-term or long-term value outside its accessibility and credit-building features (it doesn’t provide a welcome offer or a steady cash back program), the Petal 1 Visa is a good way for cardholders to learn the credit-building ropes.
+While it doesn’t have much short-term or long-term value outside its accessibility and credit-building features, the Petal 1 Visa is an effective way for cardholders to learn the credit-building ropes.

 On the other hand, the Petal 2 Card and its rewards blow the Petal 1 Card out of the water.
 Similar to Petal 1, it has no annual, transaction, or foreign fees, but its safety net extends to waiving any late or returned payment fees — which is an uncommon perk that can be a saving grace if you’re new to credit.
 What’s more, there’s no security deposit requirement since the Petal 2 is also unsecured.
-If you might carry a balance in an emergency, the Petal 2 has a better APR as well (15.99 percent to 29.99 percent, variable).
+If you might carry a balance in an emergency, the Petal 2 has a better APR as well (depending on your creditworthiness).

 The crown jewel of these perks is the Petal 2 card’s up to 1.5 percent cash back on all eligible purchases, which rival cards offer, and matches the standard value of full-fledged flat-rate cash back cards.
-However, it takes longer to warm up from 1 percent to 1.5 percent, compared to other 1.5 percent cash back cards like the Capital One QuicksilverOne Secured Cash Rewards Credit Card.
-To enjoy 1.5 cash back, Petal 2 requires 12 consecutive on-time monthly payments before your cash back increases — which may defeat the purpose of getting a short-term card with waived late payment fees for some cardholders.
+However, it takes longer to warm up from 1 percent to 1.5 percent.
+To enjoy up to 1.5 cash back, Petal 2 requires 12 consecutive on-time monthly payments before your earning rate increases — which may defeat the purpose of getting a short-term card with waived late payment fees for some cardholders.
 Even so, if you have limited credit history, you need to be a student or put up a security deposit with another card to receive cash back on par with the Petal 2.

-Discover it Secured Credit Card isn’t the only secured credit card that earns cash back, but it offers perhaps the best secured card value if you plan to hop to a full-fledged, unsecured credit card once you’re able.
-It earns 2 percent cash back at gas stations and restaurants (up to $1,000 in combined purchases per quarter, then 1 percent) and unlimited 1 percent back on all other purchases.
-The Discover it Secured Credit Card’s rewards advantage over the Petal 1 card is even more pronounced when you consider the card’s first-year cash back match.
+Discover it® Secured Credit Card isn’t the only secured credit card that earns cash back, but it offers perhaps the best secured card value if you plan to hop to a full-fledged, unsecured credit card once you’re able.
+It earns its highest rate of cash back at gas stations and restaurants and unlimited 1 percent back on all other purchases.
+The Discover it® Secured Credit Card’s rewards advantage over the Petal 1 card is even more pronounced when you consider the card’s first-year cash back match.

-Like the Petal 1 Visa, you also can become eligible for a credit limit upgrade with automatic account reviews for positive credit habits starting as soon as your seventh month.
-Although the Petal 1 card provides the opportunity to increase your credit limit in six months rather than just receiving an unsecured line, the Petal card’s terms don’t state specifically when your account review periods take place.
-Meanwhile, you know that you’ll have monthly reviews with the Discover it Secured Credit Card.
+Like the Petal 1 Visa, you also can become eligible for an unsecured line of credit with automatic account reviews for positive credit habits starting as soon as your seventh month.
 Additionally, starting with a security deposit on the higher end of its $200 to $2,500 range may make your credit limit higher than with the Petal, depending on your creditworthiness.
-If this wasn’t generous enough, Discover’s fees are even less invasive than the Petal 1 card’s fee.
-There aren’t any annual fees, foreign transaction fees, penalty APRs or even a fee on your first late payment (then up to $41).

 With the Petal 1 Visa, it’s better to focus on building your credit rather than applying for more cards to optimize your rewards spending.
 Every hard credit check on your report will temporarily decrease your credit score.

 However, it’s not wise to cancel your Petal 1 once you qualify for a better rewards card — doing so can reduce your credit history and impact your score.
 Instead, focus on a card that earns rewards and pair it with the Petal 1 Visa when you’re ready to upgrade.
-This can be a flat-rate rewards card like the Citi® Double Cash Card or a card with no annual fee like the Capital One Platinum Credit Card.
+This card could be a flat-rate rewards option like the Citi® Double Cash Card or a card with no annual fee like the Capital One Platinum Credit Card.

 The Petal 1 “No Annual Fee” Visa Credit Card is a decent low-cost choice if you’re dead set on an unsecured card and your credit score doesn’t reflect the best financial habits yet.
 However, the Petal 2 Card is the superior no annual fee card, if you’re eligible.